digirati-co-uk/elife-monitoring-dashboard-frontend/README.md

 * ```npm start``` to start php server
 * ```grunt``` to start build, and live reload.
 * run test services.
+* Atoms, Molecules, Organisms, Templates are all 'static' html.
+Pages are entirely controlled by the JS, making any changes to the html in the js templates will need to be copied over into the static versions.

 ---